 About

-Ethan Cicero, PhD, RN is an Assistant Professor, tenure track, in the Nell Hodgson Woodruff School of Nursing, a Robert Wood Johnson Foundation Future of Nursing Scholar, and in 2022 they were named a Butler-Williams Scholar.
+Ethan Cicero, PhD, RN is an Assistant Professor, tenure track, in the Nell Hodgson Woodruff School of Nursing, a Robert Wood Johnson Foundation Future of Nursing Scholar and a Butler-Williams Scholar.
 Prior to joining Emory in August 2020, Dr. Cicero completed a two-year postdoctoral fellowship in the Biobehavioral Research Training in Symptom Science Program at the University of California, San Francisco, School of Nursing.
 He earned a PhD from the Duke University School of Nursing in 2018 and a BS in Nursing with Highest Honors from the University of North Carolina at Chapel Hill in 2014.
-Dr. Cicero’s research centers on the health and well-being of transgender, nonbinary, and gender diverse adults, with a particular interest in methods used to promote healthy aging among these communities.
+Dr. Cicero’s research advances methodological knowledge around conducting studies with transgender, nonbinary, and other gender expansive communities and seeks to identify pathways for healthy aging and reducing the risk of Alzheimer’s disease and related dementias among these communities.

 Areas of Expertise